 A quick blog post about Permission Marketing, Databases, Email Marketing, Newsletters and all that “contacting your database stuff”

 I love this stuff!
-So first and foremost to name names the superstar who keeps me well informed around this “stuff” is the amazing Meqa Smith and you can reach out to her here
+So first and foremost to name names the superstar who keeps me well informed around this “stuff” is the amazing Meqa Smith.

 One of my favourite questions when it comes to email marketing is “how often should I send out a newsletter” and my answer is NEVER!
 Personally Iloath them because I’m busy and I don’t have time to read and read and read… until I find the ONE thing that is useful to me.